tale-toul/ACMPolicies/README.md

 ### ODF Storage Cluster

 This policy creates the storage cluster based on the disk devices existing in the nodes and made available by the Local Storage Operator.
+It also sets the ocs-storagecluster-ceph-rbd storage cluster as default, and any other storage cluster as non default explicitly.

-This policy depends on the compliant status of the policies: Local Storage Operator and Openshift Data Foundation Operator.
+This policy depends on the compliant status of the policies: Local Storage Operator, Openshift Data Foundation Operator, Masters Schedulable

 Log in the Openshift cluster
 ```